sungsoo-ahn/2025/_posts/2025-04-28-risks-private-evals.md

 {% include figure.html path="assets/img/2025-04-28-risks-private-evals/scale_customers.png" class="img-fluid" %}

 This scenario raises important questions about transparency and fairness.
 Should private evaluators disclose their financial relationships with model developers?
 In industries like finance, regulations require firms to implement "Chinese walls" to prevent conflicts of interest between different divisions within the same organization <d-cite key="WikipediaChineseWall"></d-cite>.
 A similar approach could be adopted in the AI industry, where evaluators provide a "Financial Incentive Statement" to declare any potential conflicts.
-Without such measures, the credibility of private evaluations may be compromised, and smaller players without the financial means to influence evaluators could be unfairly disadvantaged. <d-cite key="scale2024leaderboard"></d-cite>.
+Without such measures, the credibility of private evaluations may be compromised, and smaller players without the financial means to influence evaluators could be unfairly disadvantaged <d-cite key="scale2024leaderboard"></d-cite>.

+---
 ### 2-2 Annotator Bias and Methodological Preferences

 Private evaluators often employ expert annotators to assess model outputs, aiming to ensure high-quality and reliable evaluations.
 However, these annotators bring their own subjective preferences and biases, which can influence the evaluation outcomes.
 If the annotators favor certain styles of responses or have been involved in creating training data for specific models, their assessments might inadvertently favor those models.
 This bias can create an uneven playing field, where models that align with the annotators' preferences perform better in evaluations, regardless of their general applicability or performance across a broader user base.
 Even when the annotators act in good faith, biases because of the dual roles of such evaluators can occur in various ways:

 1. **Overlap in Evaluation and Training Prompts**: Scale AI may have a broad set of “tasks” or questions in their evaluations that are similar or identical to those used in a model's training data.
-For example, platforms like LMSYS's Chatbot Arena allow users to input prompts and rank model responses.
+As an example, platforms like LMSys's Chatbot Arena allow users to input prompts and rank model responses.
 If a model developer has access to these prompts, they can fine-tune their models to perform exceptionally well on them.
-This practice undermines the integrity of the evaluation by testing models on familiar data rather than truly unseen challenges.
-It has already been seen how recent efforts in LLM pre-training (like Gemma models) have started fine-tuning on LMSys chats to boost the model’s ELO score on the Chatbot Arena. <br> **Impact:** Models appear to perform better not because they have superior general capabilities, but because they have been specifically trained on the evaluation data.
+It has already been seen how recent efforts in LLM pre-training (like Gemma models) have started fine-tuning on LMSys chats to boost the model’s ELO score on the Chatbot Arena.
+Note that while LMSys is primarily an evaluator and *not* a data curator, this annecdote serves as evidence of how side-information about data curation can be beneficial in gaming evaluations.<br> **Impact:** Models appear to perform better not because they have superior general capabilities, but because they have been specifically trained on the evaluation data.
 This creates an artificial performance boost and does not reflect the model's real-world effectiveness.

-2. **Overlap in Human Annotators Between Training and Evaluation:**: The use of the same pool of annotators for both creating training data and evaluating models can introduce significant bias.
+2. **Overlap in Human Annotators Between Training and Evaluation:** The use of the same pool of annotators for both creating training data and evaluating models can introduce significant bias.
 Annotators develop certain preferences and expectations based on their experiences during data creation.
 If these annotators are also responsible for evaluations, they may subconsciously favor models that produce outputs aligning with their expectations. <br>
 **Impact:** Models trained using data from these annotators may perform better in evaluations simply because they cater to the annotators' biases.
 This does not necessarily translate to better performance for end-users with diverse backgrounds and preferences, leading to skewed performance metrics that do not reflect real-world applicability.

+---
 ## 3. Simulation of Bias in Model Evaluations